 What are Criminal Records?

-and organizations—to assess someone’s character and past.
-The information included in a
+people and organizations—to assess someone’s character and past.
+The information

-been expunged from the criminal record.
-Viewing this information will allow you to quickly
+have not been expunged from the criminal record.
+Viewing this information will allow

 Criminal Records Overview

-history of a person.
-These types of records are generally used during the background checks
+criminal history of a person.
+These types of records are generally used during the

 Various criminal records are stored in a number of places, both physically and electronically.

+agencies.
 The federal government also maintains a database of all federal crimes.

-For example, the National Crime Information Center (NCIC) is a database run by the Federal Bureau of
+For example, the National Crime Information Center (NCIC) is a database run by the

 Criminal Records by State

-information is submitted partially to the NCIC to maintain criminal records on the federal
+This information is submitted partially to the NCIC to maintain criminal records

 Other Criminal Record Facts